previewme/lambda-typescript/README.md

 This is a template repository for creating typescript lambda projects.

+After cloning this template, ensure that the appropriate sections of package.json are updated.
+We recommend modifying the following fields as a minimum to suit your project.

+* name
+* version
+* description
+* license

 ## Build

 To build the lambda function run the following.